InabaTatsuro/papers/README.md

 - Not good performance

 ## Symbolic Music Understanding
+PiRhDy: Learning Pitch-, Rhythm-, and Dynamics-aware Embeddings for Symbolic Music[ACM20][#30]
+- generate music note embeddings
+- (1) token modeling: separately represents pitch, rhythm, and dynamics and integrates them into a single token embedding
+- (2) context modeling: use melodic and harmonic embedding to train the token embedding

 MusicBERT: Symbolic Music Understanding with Large-Scale Pre-Training [[ACL finding21](https://aclanthology.org/2021.findings-acl.70/)][[#28](https://github.com/InabaTatsuro/papers/issues/28)]
 - Pre-train BERT with 1.5M MIDI files which is private and created by the Microsoft Research Asia
 - use OctupleMIDI encoding and bar-level masking strategy to enhance symbolic music data